rhythm1950/Eid-Zakat-Donation/README.md

-# Netflix-Landing-Page-UI
+# Eid-Zakat-Donation
-This is a UI of a Netflix landing page.
+This is a simple webpage.
 I have developed it using React, JSX, CSS, Bootstrap.

 ### Deployment
 | Environment | Link |